 - 3A: The History of Research of Textual Criticism (2021)

 - 3B: Modern Printed Editions of the Hebrew Bible, Its Versions, and Cognate Scriptures (2022/2023)

 - 3C: Theory and Practice of Textual Criticism (2024)

 - 3D: Science, Technology and Textual Criticism (2022/2023)

-Textual History of the Bible is also available
+The Textual History of the Bible is also available online.

 Matthias Henze is the Isla Carroll and Percy E. Turner Professor of Hebrew Bible and Early Judaism at Rice University and the director of Rice's program in Jewish Studies.
 The focus of his published work is on the Jewish literature composed around the turn of the Common Era.

-Editors: Armin Lange (General Editor); Emanuel Tov and Armin Lange (vol. editors for vol. 1); Matthias Henze and Frank Feder (vol. editors for vol. 2); Rus Fuller and Armin Lange (vol. editors for vol. 3); Pablo Torijano and Andrès Piquer Otero (vol. editors for Handbook series)
+Editors: Armin Lange (General Editor); Emanuel Tov and Armin Lange (vol. editors for vol. 1); Matthias Henze and Frank Feder (vol. editors for vol. 2; 2B and 2C published in 2019, 2A to be published end of 2020); Rus Fuller, Armin Lange, Marilyn Lundberg, Mika Pajunen and Richard Weis (vol. editors for vol. 3 to be published in 2021-2023); Pablo Torijano and Andrès Piquer Otero (vol. editors for Handbook series)